 The online component will take five weeks with one webinar session per week.
 Each week, participants will go through assigned modules and reading materials, complete weekly assignments and exercises, and post to discussion forums to share experiences, questions and comments, and receive feedback from the instructors.
 The webinar sessions will be conducted on WebEx online platform.
 Course activities and discussion forum for each week of the course will be designed and structured on the UNKampus, UNSSC’s Learning Platform.

-Thereafter, participants will attend a three-day face-to-face session in Turin to complement learned skills, practice and receive feedback from peers and the instructors.
+Thereafter, participants will attend a second online phase for five half-days session to complement learned skills, practice and receive feedback from peers and the instructors.

 Upon successful completion of this course, participants will be able to: